txya900619/BahamutAnimeDL-frontend/README.md

 # BahamutAnimeDL-frontend

-## the frontend of BahamutAnimeDL-GUI build by vue.js ouo
+## the frontend of BahamutAnimeDL-GUI build by vue.js

 ### How to run this on `your computer?